Li-Yorke chaos on fuzzy dynamical systems: Conclusions

 \section{Conclusions}

 In this paper we have carried out a detailed study of the main variants of Li-Yorke chaos for the fuzzy extension $(\Fc(X),\fuz{f})$.
 Along the paper we have shown that these chaotic-type properties transfer naturally from $(X,f)$ to $(\Kc(X),\com{f})$ and from $(\Kc(X),\com{f})$ to $(\Fc(X),\fuz{f})$, while the converse directions are either false or require particular conditions (such as completeness or linearity).
-Combining the results obtained here with those in \cite{Lopez2025_arXiv_topological-I,Lopez2025_arXiv_topological-II}, we have now achieved a systematic description of the dynamical behaviour of the fuzzy extension $(\Fc(X),\fuz{f})$ as defined in this framework, that is, with $\Fc(X)$ denoting the {\em space of normal fuzzy sets}.
+Combining the results obtained here with those in \cite{Lopez2026_IJFS_topological-I,Lopez2026_JIA_topological-II}, we have now achieved a systematic description of the dynamical behaviour of the fuzzy extension $(\Fc(X),\fuz{f})$ as defined in this framework, that is, with $\Fc(X)$ denoting the {\em space of normal fuzzy sets}.
 These three works together offer a coherent theory unifying most of the dynamical properties that have been considered for these fuzzy systems in the literature.
-As for possible directions for future research, several natural possibilities arise:\\[-20pt] \begin{enumerate}[--] \item One could investigate other dynamical properties beyond those considered in \cite{Lopez2025_arXiv_topological-I,Lopez2025_arXiv_topological-II} or here (such as the existence of invariant measures or other notions, see for instance \cite{AlvarezLoPe2025_FSS_recurrence,Lopez2024_RIMA_invariant}).\\[-15pt]